"Faithless Electors" are members of the Electoral College who, for whatever reason, do not vote for their party's designated candidate.

 Sometimes electors change their votes in large groups, such as when 23 Virginia electors acted together in 1836.
 Many times, however, these electors stood alone in their decisions.
 As of the 2016 election, no elector has changed the outcome of an election by voting against his or her party’s designated candidate.

 Despite these 167 faithless votes, and a Supreme Court ruling allowing states to empower political parties to require formal pledges from presidential electors (Ray v.
-Blair, 343 US 214), 20 states still do not require their members of the Electoral College to vote for their party's designated candidate.
+Blair, 343 US 214), as well as state-level precedent upholding fines for deviant votes, 20 states still do not require their members of the Electoral College to vote for their party's designated candidate.

 The 30 states (plus the District of Columbia) that require faithfulness issue a small variety of rarely enforced punishments for faithless electors, including fines and misdemeanors, and in some cases cancel the deviant votes and replace the electors.